South Surrey / White Rock

 Slow-Healing Injuries

 Dr. Vic has been performing regenerative injection therapies — including PRP, Prolotherapy, and Prolozone — for over two decades.
-His practice has been focused on musculoskeletal pain and sports medicine from the beginning.
+This isn't a side offering he added recently.
+Musculoskeletal pain and sports medicine have been at the core of his practice from the very beginning.

 Two decades of focused experience — Regenerative injection therapy has been a core part of Dr. Vic's practice from the beginning.